febriy/Songs-and-Poems/README.md

 Just to remind myself:
 - git clone < https link > : Copy a repo into my computer
 - git status : Look at what has been done in the local repo
-- git commit -a -m " < comments > ": committing the changes to Github. -a means all change. -m is to include a message
+- git commit -a -m " < comments > ": committing the changes to local repo. -a means all change. -m is to include a message
+- git push : Push changes to Github (remote server)

 - git config --list : View your git configurations
 - git log -2 : List changes made in previous 2 steps
+- git remote -v : list the remote location associated with git